NorthArrowResearch/sandbar-analysis-workbench/docs/Technical_Reference/interpolation_methods.md

 # Raster Interpolation

-***NB: There is currently [a bug (Github Issue #2)](https://github.com/NorthArrowResearch/sandbar-analysis/issues/2) to do with raster interpolations methods.
+***NB: There is currently a bug to do with raster interpolations methods.
 The following will only apply after this bug has been fixed.***

 There are 4 resampling methods available to the user in the sandbar analysis: